 Move back to your Docebo platform where you have previously started the Microsoft Teams account creation.
 In the right panel, type your account name and description, then paste the Client ID, the Tenant ID and the Client Secret generated for the app you have created in Microsoft Azure.
 Select the session type; either Meeting or Event depending on the type of events you will manage with the account you are creating.
 Please note that you can create and manage multiple Docebo accounts with the same Microsoft Team account by creating multiple apps in Microsoft Teams.

 Define the maximum number of sessions allowed per course (up to 999), the maximum number of sessions that this account can manage, and the maximum number of concurrent rooms.
 Please note that the number of concurrent rooms is the one agreed on in your Microsoft Teams license.

-Press Create when you’re finished.
+Press Create when you are finished.
 You will be redirected to Microsoft Teams for the app pairing.
-Once the account is paired, you can webinar sessions for ILT courses.
+Once the account is paired, you can create webinar sessions for ILT courses.

 Managing Your Microsoft Teams Account in Docebo

 You can re-execute the pair between the Microsoft Teams account you have created in Docebo with your Microsoft Teams account at any time.
 To do so, log in to Docebo as the user who configured the account to be paired, access the Microsoft Teams settings page from the Admin Menu, look for your account in the list of configured accounts, click on the ellipsis menu at the end of the account row, and select Pair.
 This operation may take a few seconds to be completed.

 At any time, you can edit the details of your account by clicking on the ellipsis menu at the end of the account row, and selecting Edit.
 You can delete your account by selecting Delete from the same ellipsis menu.